jasonbayton/11ty/_src/android/android-13-notification-permission.md

 ## What’s changing

 Prior to Android 13, app notifications are not individually managed.
-Users can opt to disable notifications per-app as desired, but from a management perspective, the options are limited to globally reducing notification visibility with changes to the notification config, or leaving users to handle this themselves.
+Users can opt to disable notifications per-app as desired, but from a management perspective, the options are limited to globally reducing notification visibility with changes to the notification bar config, or leaving users to handle this themselves.

 ## Will this have any impact on EMM-deployed app notifications?